tshepang/seaplane/seaplane-cli/tests/ui/trycmd/seaplane-formation/plan.md

     -A, --api-key <STRING>               The API key associated with a Seaplane account used to access Seaplane API endpoints [env: SEAPLANE_API_KEY]
         --color <COLOR>                  Should the output include color? [default: auto] [possible values: always, ansi, auto, never]
         --exclude-provider <PROVIDER>    A provider that this Formation's Flights are *NOT* permitted to run on (supports comma separated list, or multiple uses) [aliases: exclude-providers] [possible values: aws, azure, digitalocean, equinix, gcp, all]
-        --exclude-region <REGION>        A region in which this Formation's Flights are *NOT* allowed to run in (supports comma separated list, or multiple uses) (See REGION SPEC below) [aliases: exclude-regions] [possible values: xa, asia, xc, prc, peoplesrepublicofchina, xe, europe, eu, xf, africa, xn, northamerica, namerica, xo, oceania, xq, antarctica, xs, samerica, southamerica, xu, uk, unitedkingdom, all]
+        --exclude-region <REGION>        A region in which this Formation's Flights are *NOT* allowed to run in (supports comma separated list, or multiple uses) (See REGION SPEC below) [aliases: exclude-regions] [possible values: xa, xc, xe, xf, xn, xo, xq, xs, xu, all]
     -F, --fetch                          Fetch remote instances prior to creating this plan to check for conflicts (by default only local references are considered) [aliases: sync, synchronize]
         --flight-endpoint <SPEC>         An endpoint that will only be privately exposed on Instances of this Formation Plan to Flights within the same Formation Instance.
 In the form of 'PROTO:TARGET=FLIGHT:PORT' (supports comma separated list, or multiple uses) [aliases: flight-endpoints]
         --force                          Override any existing Formation with the same NAME